Health and Wellbeing

 When should I be concerned about my neck crunching?

 As a sole symptom, crunching of the neck is not a problem.
-However, if you are experiencing any of these symptoms with or without crunching, then please immediately seek medical advice:
+However, if you are experiencing any of the following symptoms with or without crunching, then please immediately seek medical advice:

 - Problems with speech